Foliations whose first Chern class is nef: Proofs of the main theorems

-\begin{proof} By assumption $\rho^*\cE_p$ is equipped with the holomorphic flat connection $\nabla_{\rho^*\cE_p}$ of Theorem \ref{thm:numflat=flat}.
+\begin{proof} By assumption $\rho^*\cE_p$ is equipped with the flat connection $\nabla_{\rho^*\cE_p}$ of Theorem \ref{thm:numflat=flat}.
 Since $\Gamma^\circ$ contains general fibers of $\varphi$, by the definition of $\cE_p$ (see Lemma \ref{lemma:descend-V_p}), the restriction of $\rho^*\cE_p$ to a general fiber of $\varphi$ is isomorphic to a trivial bundle as holomorphic vector bundles.
 From the uniqueness of Theorem \ref{thm:numflat=flat}, we obtain that $\nabla_{\rho^*\cE_p}$ induces the trivial connection on the restriction of $\rho^*\cE_p$ to a general fiber of $\varphi$.
-Therefore, the fundamental group representation corresponding to $(\rho^*\cE_p,\nabla_{\rho^*\cE_p})$ induces trivial representation on the fundamental group of a general fiber of $\varphi$.
-Then Proposition \ref{prop:flat-descend} implies that there is a holomorphic flat vector bundle $\cW_p$ on $Y$ such that $\rho^*\cE_p = \varphi^*\cW_p$.
+Therefore, the representation of the fundamental group $\pi_1(\Gamma)$ corresponding to $(\rho^*\cE_p,\nabla_{\rho^*\cE_p})$ induces trivial representation on the fundamental group of a general fiber of $\varphi$.
+Then Proposition \ref{prop:flat-descend} implies that there is a flat vector bundle $\cW_p$ on $Y$ such that $\rho^*\cE_p = \varphi^*\cW_p$.

 Finally, we remark that $Y_0 \setminus \varphi(\Gamma^\circ)$ has codimension at least $2$ in $Y_0$.
 Hence Lemma \ref{lemma:iso-descend} implies that there is a natural isomorphism between $\cW_p|_{Y_0}$ and $\cV_p^{**}|_{Y_0}$. \end{proof}